-"Within my programme, I greatly appreciated the fantastic lecturers and staff within the Statistics department.
-There were plenty of places to ask for answers to any questions that I had during my studies -like chats with lecturers, or the Statistics help room.
+"I greatly appreciated the fantastic lecturers and staff within the Statistics department.
+There were plenty of places to ask any questions that I had during my studies - like chats with lecturers, or spending time in the the Statistics help room.
 This always made me feel supported in my learning.
 "My advice is to make the most of your time in university, as there are many great opportunities and experiences available for you.
 Don't forget to make mistakes and to learn from them.
 And be sure to spend plenty of time with your friends and family!"